 Most RVs have two sinks – one in the kitchen/galley, and one in the bathroom.
-Some very large rigs have more than one bathroom and, of course, each bathroom generally has a sink.
+Some larger rigs have more than one bathroom, and, of course, each bathroom generally has a sink.
+Our Mountain Aire had a split bathroom — the shower and main sink in one area, with the toilet and a second smaller sink in a separate, private room (the WC).

-Let’s talk about the simplicity of upgrading your rig with a sink replacement (or two)!
+Let’s talk about upgrading your rig with a replacement kitchen or bathroom sink.

 What’s an RV Sink?

-In this sense, there’s virtually no difference between the way the plumbing is laid out and the way the fixtures operate in an RV sink vs a sink in a sticks & bricks house.
+Really, an RV sink functions pretty much just like any other sink.
+Hot and cold water are plumbed into the faucet, and the sink directs waste water down the drain.
+In this sense, there’s virtually no difference between the way the plumbing is laid out and the way the fixtures operate in an RV sink vs a sink in a sticks-and-bricks house.

-There may, however, be differences in the materials from which a sink manufactured for use in an RV are constructed.
+There may, however, be differences in the materials from which a sink is manufactured for use in an RV.
+That’s especially true in smaller rigs, where space and weight can be a bigger issue.

 What Are RV Kitchen and Bathroom Sinks Made Of?